wisniewski94/llemonstack/README.md

 ## Known Issues

-### Zep

-Zep requires a quick workaround fix for a hard coded `public.role_type_num` bug.
-This is only an issue when using the custom service_zep schema created by the init script..

-See [examples/zep/README.md](examples/zep/README.md) for details and the quick fix.

-Zep self hosted (local) is not yet compatible with the n8n node.
-However, you can run custom code in n8n and other stack components to use the local Zep service.

 ### Flowise

 Flowise generates an API key when it's first started.
 The key is saved to [flowise/config/api.json](volumes/flowise/config/api.json)